luisquintanilla/DataIngestion/README.md

 After ingestion completes, enter questions at the prompt:

 ```
-Enter your question (or 'exit' to quit): What is RAG?
+Enter your question (or 'exit' to quit): How do I prepare data for RAG?
 Searching...

-Score: 0.89
+Score: 0.39424318075180054
-    Content: Retrieval-Augmented Generation (RAG) extends LLMs by letting them look up information...
+        Content: ### Example C# Extraction Snippet
+## 4.2 Transformation
+Normalize, clean, or convert content into a structured form suitable for retrieval or embedding.
+Common steps:...
 ```

 Type `exit` to quit the application.